COMO The Halkin, London

-People who think Thai food is limited to the pad thai from the local Asian-fusion restaurant are in for a big surprise at Nahm, the first Michelin-starred Thai restaurant in Europe, which can be found at The Halkin.
+People who think Thai food is limited to the pad thai from the local Asian-fusion restaurant are in for a big surprise at Nahm, the first Michelin-starred Thai restaurant in Europe, which can be found at COMO The Halkin, London.
 Australian chef David Thompson has done his research to ensure that Nahm's menu is authentic.
 According to an old Thai tradition, loved ones record the favorite recipes of a deceased family member in a "memorial book."
 Much to the delight of gourmands and food historians, Thompson has hundreds of these books, some dating back over a century.

-Christina Ong built her name in the fashion world, so when her hotel group, COMO Hotels and Resorts, opened the Metropolitan by COMO, London, it was no surprise that the property became the home away from home for the international style set.
+Christina Ong built her name in the fashion world, so when her hotel group, COMO Hotels and Resorts, opened the COMO Metropolitan, London, it was no surprise that the property became the home away from home for the international style set.

 The Metropolitan's COMO Shambhala Urban Escape is a scaled-down version of the hotel group's renowned holisitc spa concept where therapists are well-versed in the Asian-influenced treatments developed at Parrot Cay, as well as signature 'Purify' and Dr. Perricone facials.
 For a different kind of soothing, the members-only Met Bar - also open to hotel guests - has excellent mixologists who serve creative cocktails well into the night.

 While traveling in private cabins, passengers are attended by cabin stewards throughout the journey.
 Each cabin is beautifully decorated in mahogany panels and Art Deco floral and leaf patterns.
 During the day, the cabin is a lovely seating area where guests can enjoy tea, and at night, while guests dine, the steward transforms the cabin into a comfortable bedroom with soft towels and crisp linens.